HEMADHARSHINI-A/HR_ANALYTICS_DASHBOARD/README.md

 **Hemadharshini A**

-- 💼 Aspiring Data Analyst
+**Aspiring Data Analyst**

+### Skills

+- Power BI
+- SQL
+- Python
+- Microsoft Excel
-- 📊 Skilled in Power BI, SQL, Python, Excel, and Data Visualization
+- Data Visualization
+- DAX
+- Power Query

 ---

+## ⭐ Support

-## ⭐ If you found this project helpful, please consider giving it a Star!
+If you found this project helpful, please consider **starring ⭐ this repository** to support my work.

+Thank you for visiting this project!